↑

 In fact, not specifying each family member’s goal was one of our biggest mistakes.
 We didn’t connect it all at the time, but your desired experience should drive your activities.

-Your goals tell you whether you are going to spend the time alone or with other people (Covid safe).
+Your goals tell you whether you will spend the time alone or with others (Covid safe).

-Your goals also determine whether you will be quiet or talking a lot.
-And, your goals determine if you will be sitting still or moving around.
+Your goals also determine whether you will be quiet or talk a lot.
+And your goals determine if you will be sitting still or moving around.

 PEACECONNECTIONSERVICE